ikailo/Agience-Legacy/README.md

 **Agents** are autonomous units that perform specific tasks, gather data, and communicate with other agents.
 Connected agents form an **agency**, allowing for coordinated tasks and shared access to data and services.

 ### Functions and Plugins
-**Functions** are predefined tasks or behaviors agents perform, such as controlling external systems, analyzing data, or facilitating communications. **Plugins** extend agent capabilities by bundling related functions.
+**Functions** are predefined tasks or behaviors that agents perform, such as controlling external systems, analyzing data, or facilitating communications. **Plugins** extend agent capabilities by bundling related functions.

 ### Authority
 The **authority** manages governance, resources, identity, and metadata for hosts and agents.
 It also facilitates and enforces sharing and ownership within its own domain and with other authorities.